Shayfly/Travelia/README.md

 ## Custom API Keys and Images

 Add your Travelpayouts API key and other secrets to the `.env` files.
+The frontend reads `VITE_TRAVELPAYOUTS_API_KEY` and `VITE_TRAVELPAYOUTS_MARKER` to query the Travelpayouts API directly.
 Replace the placeholder images in `frontend/public` or `frontend/src/assets` with your own assets.

 ---